maxwellmattryan/PersonalWebsite/data/markdown/posts/json-web-token-authentication-with-nestjs-and-typeorm.md

         const expiresIn = this.configService.get<string>('JWT_EXPIRES_IN');

         // CAUTION: When trying to include the 'Secure;' option, HTTPS has to be used
-        // NOTE: Cookie just disappears from client-side storage on the first request's sent after it expires return `Authentication=${token}; HttpOnly; SameSite=Lax; Path=/; Max-Age=${expiresIn}`;
+        // NOTE: Cookie just disappears from client-side storage after it expires return `Authentication=${token}; HttpOnly; SameSite=Lax; Path=/; Max-Age=${expiresIn}`;
     }
 ```